A Winding Road to Discovery

-Our Sights & Sounds Gallery shares stories of traditional crafts, Cherokee crafts, Blue Ridge attractions and Appalachian history in North Carolina.
+Learn more about the area from stories of traditional crafts, Cherokee crafts, Blue Ridge Attractions and Destinations, and Appalachian history in North Carolina.
 Western North Carolina and the Blue Ridge Mountains have been home to a wide variety of people including the Cherokee Indians, African immigrants and many different European settlers.
 It is part of what makes this region so diverse and unique.